eballo/sandbox/README.md

 # sandbox
 Java Playground, where I will try to implement classes and services to play with.
-The basic idea is to be able to fetch words and play with them, showing statistics, exporting files, etc..
+The basic idea is to be able to fetch words and play with them, showing statistics.

 ## Services
+Ciphers:
 - Caesar Cipher

-- File Loader
+Statistics:
+- From a string
-- Statistics
+- From a file
-- Scrapper
+- From a URL